 - Additional subject matter development

-- Live training (onsite or at an offsite location convenient to you)
+- Also available as an instructor-led session by our experts (onsite or at an offsite location convenient to you)

 An effective learning experience isn’t a one-time “event” or class.
 For learning to really impact daily behavior it must be repeated and focus on practical “chunks” of learning that can be implemented easily and built over time.
 The Approachable Leadership Learning System has been designed from the ground up to take advantage of the latest adult learning design principles.
 We call these learning chunks “active intervals” and you can think of them like “reps” you add when trying to get stronger in the gym, track or the pool.
 Whether you take advantage of the live Workshop, live Learning System Modules, or a Self-Directed Learning Experience (coming soon), each Approachable Leadership learning experience builds in the following key “active interval” design elements.